Arron Banks: Conservative Party

 In August 2018, it was reported that Banks had applied to join the Conservative Party and had suggested that Leave.EU supporters do the same, with the aim of voting in the party's next leadership election.
 According to the report, Andy Wigmore, Leave.EU's communications director, who had also applied to join the party, announced that they had received an email welcoming them, but the Conservative Party stated that their applications had not been approved.
 A Conservative Party spokesman said that welcoming emails were automatic but applications were subsequently reviewed, and theirs had been rejected.

-Banks was the Reform UK party's candidate for the Mayor of the West of England in the 2025 UK local elections.
-He finished in second place behind Labour candidate Helen Godwin.